 “Through those corporate experiences, I feel I received a good spectrum of understanding.
 A lot of younger people get six months of experience and then think, ‘Okay, great.
 I'm ready for the jump off to go into business.’
 But the experience is so valuable.
 It took me a long time to be confident enough that I could fill a store with my clothing.
 I think that I needed the time to grow, and to get advice and experience.”

 Sarah completed her education in a 3-year diploma program at a college in Toronto.
-Many institutions offer fashion design and business programs in varying formats.
+Many institutions offer fashion design and small business programs in varying formats.
 Schools like Parsons in New York and Central Saint Martins in the UK are world renowned for their fashion programs.

 However, if you have more drive than funds or time, there are a growing number of fast-track and online courses for fashion wannabes.
 Here are a few places to start: